malandrakisgeo/Jax-Guardian/README.md

 # JaxGuardian (Java-EE-Security)
-A customized Java EE security module for Jax-RS endpoints.
+A customized Java EE security module for Java web applications.

-Goal: Secure a JAX-RS RESTful API with a customized Java-EE compliant security module.

 I started working on it to get more familiar with the Java EE security standards, CDI, and Wildfly servers.

-The project is under construction.
-So far it has been tested and works on Wildfly 25.
+So far it has been tested with a Resteasy project and works on Wildfly 25.

 -------------------------------------------------------------------------------------------------------------------------
 # How it works